ocxtal/minialign/README.md

 ### Seed chaining

 Collected seeds (minimizers) were first sorted by its (rpos - 2*qpos) value, resulting in lining up along with 15-degree leaned lines from the diagonal.
 Then (rpos - qpos/2) values are evaluated from head to tail on the sorted elements, and chained when the current seed is inside a 30-degree-angled parallelogram window at the right-bottom direction of the previous one.
-Chaining is iteratively performed on remaining seed array and terminated when no seed is left in it.
+Chaining is iteratively performed on the remaining seed array and terminated when no seed is left in it.
 Finally, collected chains are sorted by their rough path lengths: (re - rs + qe - qs).

 ### Smith-Waterman-Gotoh extension